julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

   - classification models
 ---

+Classification models present a different challenge than regression models.
+Because a numeric value isn't returned, another way of measuring goodness of fit has to be used.

 ## The Problem

-Classification models present a different challenge than regression models do.
-With regression, a number is returned.
-That number can then be compared to the observed numerical value and math done on the two.
+ Regression models return a numeric prediction.
+The predicted value can then be compared to the observed value and math done on the two.
 When the prediction is a class however, math can't be done on the direct results (if the classes are green, red, and purple, what's green minus red?).
 This results in a completely different set of metrics.
-These metrics revolve around the confusion matrix.
+These metrics revolve around counting things and storing them in a confusion matrix.

 ## Concepts

 The datasets I work with are generally binary classification problems.
 As such, I'm going to focus on binary metrics, not multi-class.

-One of the issues to watch out for with classification problems is **imbalanced classes**.
-This happens when one class is much more prevalent than the other.

-When classifing the result of a [chess game](http://archive.ics.uci.edu/ml/datasets/Chess+%28King-Rook+vs.+King-Pawn%29) there will always be 1 winner and 1 loser, which results in a 50/50 mix of classes.
-When diagnosing [colic in horses](http://archive.ics.uci.edu/ml/datasets/Horse+Colic) however, there is the chance for a much lower positive rate (depending on the population of horses evaluated.
-If only horses suspected of having colic are included then the ratio will be more likely to be even or skewed toward positive.
-If the population includes all horses evaluated for any kind of medical problem then the ratio will be much more skewed toward negative).

-The rate of occurance of the target value is called the **prevalence**.
-Knowing the prevalence is important in classification to help address class imbalance issues and gauge a baseline rate to improve upon over random guessing.

 The **confusion matrix** counts how many predictions are correct or incorrect and lumps that information into four categories: